Lattyware/unrpa/README.md

 ### Package manager

 The best way to install unrpa is through your package manager, if a package is available for your operating system.
 I maintain [an AUR package](https://aur.archlinux.org/packages/unrpa/) for Arch Linux users.
+The community maintains an `app-arch/unrpa` package for Gentoo and a `nixpkgs.unrpa` package for NixOS.

 ### pip